visgl/luma.gl/docs/event.md

 ### Notes:

-Even though the *Events* object is accessible via the PhiloGL function the events should be set in the [PhiloGL constructor](core.html#PhiloGL:constructor).
+Even though the *Events* object is accessible via the LumaGL function the events should be set in the [LumaGL constructor](core.html#LumaGL:constructor).

 ### Examples: